Payers

 Entitlement to benefits is determined using the same criteria as for health insurance.
 It is determined at the estimated date of conception, or if the patient is not eligible at that date, at the date of prenatal leave.

 All compulsory pre-natal examinations (compulsory prenatal appointments, birth preparation classes, and complementary laboratory tests), are covered at a rate of 100%.
 Moreover, between the sixth month of pregnancy and the twelfth day following birth, all medical expenses are covered at a rate of 100%, whether or not they are pregnancy-related.
-The mother is also exempted from the €2 charge and the flat charge for medications, paramedical services and travel.
+The mother is exempted from the €2 charge and the flat charge for medications, paramedical services and travel.

 The third-party payment system applies to all medical care that is covered by the maternity insurance system at a rate of 100% and provided by non-hospital-based health professionals.
 This means that the patient does not pay for any care upfront as Assurance Maladie pays the healthcare professional directly for the appointment or procedures performed.